Don’t let budgeting burnout get the best of you! Here’s how to move past it and keep on truckin’!

 Along this train of thought is the idea that “I’m just not smart enough”.

 This is such an easy trap to fall into, and that’s exactly what it is, a trap.
-You are smart, hell the sheer fact that you are reading this means you want to do better.
+You are smart, and the sheer fact that you are reading this means you want to do better.
 You want to learn, you just need a bit of patience and a bit of practice.
 That’s all.
-Point blank PERIOD!
-(Thanks 2016 for that vernacular gem!)

-2. Why even bother budgeting, I’ll never have enough money anyway!
+2. Why even bother budgeting, I’ll never have enough money for it to matter!

 This can be a hard one to admit to yourself and an even harder one to manage.
 You are your own best cheerleader and your own worst enemy.
 Your money mindset is so powerful (even if you don’t believe that having a money mindset is a thing)!